 “Mama, Mama Are You There?”

 Today I no longer call myself atheist.
-I am Spiritual, not to be confused with religious and realise that I was born not only to be creative but to be a ‘natural psychic’.
+I am Spiritual.
+Not to be confused with religious.
+I realise that I was born not only to be creative but to be a ‘natural psychic’.
 Sadly, through fear and free will, I thwarted this part of my true nature and destiny for many years.
 Through establishing contact with the beyond I have gained clarity on my life and purpose and many things now make greater sense to me.
 I always felt different and refused society dogma and rules.
 I am a free spirit in the purest sense and since age 11 have known that I had something of creative relevance to do in this lifetime.